smclacke/CPP/notes/notes.md

-Constructor - initializes ovject's data members Destructor - deletes/frees/ends/removes etc everything at end Copy Constructor - initializes new objects
-Copy Assignment Operator - makes a copy of an object assigning one object to another using '=', return a reference to the object '*this', allows chain assignments 'o1=o2=o3'
+Constructor - initializes ovject's data members Destructor - deletes/frees/ends/removes etc everything at end Copy Constructor - initializes deep copy of object from default constructor Copy Assignment Operator - makes a copy of an object assigning one object to another using '=', return a reference to the object '*this', allows chain assignments 'o1=o2=o3'

  Deep Copy: